MichaelAlexanderBryant/rate-your-music-scraper/README.md

 ## scraper_reviews.py

-This scraper can retrieve the following items from rateyourmusic.com review pages:
+This scraper can retrieve the following items from rateyourmusic.com reviews:
 * users
 * reviews
 * ratings